 TTP is an ultra rare, life threatening, thrombotic micro-angiopathy manifested by microvascular occlusions and consequent thrombocytopenia, hemolytic anemia, and organ ischemia.
-It is an ultra-rare disease with a reported annual occurrence of 1.2 to 11 cases per million and mainly affects otherwise young and healthy adults aged 40 years on average.1,2
+It has a reported annual occurrence of 4 to 5 cases per million in the US.
+TTP mainly affects otherwise young and healthy adults aged 40 years on average.1,2

 TTP is caused by severely decreased activity of ADAMTS13, the von Willebrand factor-cleaving protease.
 Decreased ADAMTS13 activity leads to an accumulation of ULvWF multimers which bind to platelets and induce aggregation.